 - HRIS: BambooHR.
 HR Information Systems (HRIS) were previously reserved for large enterprises.
 Recently more user friendly and affordable products have come out to help small and medium businesses.
 These systems track employee onboarding, key paperwork, policies, and other HR workflow.
 Using dedicated SaaS tools for these workflows (vs homegrown spreadsheets or docs) will make your life easier, solidify your processes, and help you prepare for any audits.
 You probably won’t need to adopt an HRIS until you’re growing or have a required compliance, but it won’t hurt to start earlier.
 BambooHR is a great HRIS.
 It’s affordable, plays relatively well with other systems, and has tons of functionality built in including applicant tracking, onboarding checklists, document signing, and more.
 There are a few drawbacks (integration with Gusto isn’t as nice as it could be, UI could be refreshed), but it’s a lot of bang for your buck.

 - Documentation: Quip.
 A key part of security and compliance is documenting your internal processes.
 This documentation should be a living and breathing part of your organization.
 Therefore it needs to be easy to create, edit, share, and navigate.
 Quip is a great product on all of those fronts, way better than using Google Docs (way too brittle for this type of documentation) or Google Sites / Wikis (way too much friction to ensure smooth usage/updates).

 See how your stack stacks up

-If you want to instantly track which tools you’re already using, see how you stack up against others, and get customized insights, sign up for Blissfully for free.
+If you want to instantly track which SaaS tools you’re already using, see how you stack up against others, and get customized insights, sign up for Blissfully for free.